dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/index.md

 ### EventSource provider

-For apps that target ASP.NET Core 1.1.0 or higher, the [Microsoft.Extensions.Logging.EventSource](https://www.nuget.org/packages/Microsoft.Extensions.Logging.EventSource) provider package can implement event tracing.
+For apps that target ASP.NET Core 1.1.0 or later, the [Microsoft.Extensions.Logging.EventSource](https://www.nuget.org/packages/Microsoft.Extensions.Logging.EventSource) provider package can implement event tracing.
 On Windows, it uses [ETW](https://msdn.microsoft.com/library/windows/desktop/bb968803).
 The provider is cross-platform, but there are no event collection and display tools yet for Linux or macOS.

 ::: moniker range=">= aspnetcore-2.0"